List of He-Man and the Masters of the Universe characters: Sorceress of Castle Grayskull

 Her 1987 action figure was released belatedly, as the toyline was about to end.
-The Sorceress character originated at Mattel, but the action figure is based on her Filmation cartoon design.
+The Sorceress character originated at Mattel, but the action figure is based on her Filmation series design.

+The Masters of the Universe Classics toyline mentioned that Teela-Na grew up in an Eternian village and defended her people from a Horde ship.
+She succeeded the previous Sorceress of Castle Grayskull and defended its secrets.
+She once used a spell to clone the Sword of He where that same spell was once used by Skeletor to clone the Sorceress so that he would have a magic-wielding bride where the cloned child was saved by Man-At-Arms.

 The Sorceress of Castle Grayskull was voiced by Linda Gary in the 1980s series, Venus Terzo in the 1990s series, Nicole Oliver in the 2002 series, Susan Eisenberg in Masters of the Universe: Revelation, and Kimberly Brooks in the 2021 series.
-In the 1980s live-action film, the Sorceress is portrayed by Christina Pickles, and will be portrayed by Morena Baccarin in the live action 2026 reboot.
+In the 1980s live-action film, the Sorceress is portrayed by Christina Pickles, and portrayed by Morena Baccarin in the live-action 2026 film.

-Comic Book Resources listed the character at ninth place in "He-Man: 15 Most Powerful Masters of the Universe": "The Sorceress is best known as the bird-headed chick who gave He-Man his magical sword and armor that gave him his powers, but she's a lot more than that. [...] she has magic powers that rival almost anyone else on Eternia".
+Comic Book Resources listed the character at ninth place in "He-Man: 15 Most Powerful Masters of the Universe": "The Sorceress is best known as the bird-headed chick who gave He-Man his magical sword and armor that gave him his powers, but she's a lot more than that. […] she has magic powers that rival almost anyone else on Eternia".